 - Is the schedule not working?
-Sit down together and try to come up with a new one. - Try to stick to the same schedule each week; consistency will help with making the time. - Keep reminding yourself of the reward speaking your language!
+Sit down together and try to come up with a new one. - Be flexible with the schedule but remember to put in the time.
+Apprentices say that they always see the difference in their learning when they put in the time required. - Keep reminding yourself of the reward speaking your language!